 We've been testing suitcases throughout North America and beyond for a long time.
 Before our testing process started, we took the time to select key products that are both popular and that have high reviews.
 Our experts also have their finger on the pulse of new options that are both high quality and well-performing.
 Once making our selection, we put each of the cases we selected through the paces to see what they can do.
 We tested based on the following metrics: reliability, storage and organization, ease of transport, weight, and style.
 Each metric was weighted based on its relative importance.
 Below we go into how we did this.

-To test the reliability of our suitcases, we used them for everything we could think of!
+To test the reliability of each product we used them for everything we could think of!
 We took them on all our vacations, flying from the USA to Canada, road-tripping, and even bringing them on our climbing vacations.

 We looked at the craftsmanship of all the parts.
 Specifically, we focused on the outer material, wheel craftsmanship, handles, and zippers.
 These are the parts most likely to fail when on a trip.